Home > Destinations > 14 of the best things to do in Narbonne France in 24 hours

 How to get to Narbonne

-Narbonne is serviced by Beziers International Airport, approximately 30 minutes drive from the city.
-Montpellier, also with its own airport is the closest large city in France.
+Narbonne is serviced by Beziers International Airport, approximately 30 minutes from the city.
+Montpellier, also with its own airport, is France’s closest large city.
 Budget airlines also fly into Carcassonne about 40 minutes away.

 From Beziers Airport you can take the bus to Narbonne.
-The #210 bus takes just under two hours and stops at the Gare de Narbonne rail station.
+The #210 bus takes under two hours and stops at the Gare de Narbonne rail station.
 Taxis also operate but are expensive.
 Alternatively, you could hire a car from Beziers airport.
-We use and recommend Rentalcars.com when hiring cars in Europe.
+We use and recommend Discover Rental Cars when hiring cars in Europe.

-Narbonne is also serviced by a train station, allowing easy train travel from all over Europe.
-It is also serviced by the TGV fast train, meaning it is possible to connect to major French cities like Paris and Bordeaux.
-We arrived in Narbonne via Barcelona, Spain.
+Narbonne has a centrally-located train station, allowing easy travel from all over Europe.
+It is also serviced by the SNCF regional trains and the TGV fast train, meaning connecting to major French cities like Paris and Bordeaux is possible.

 A train from Barcelona to Narbonne took two hours.
 All of the major car hire companies also operate from Narbonne.
 An express TGV from Narbonne to Paris takes 4.5 hours direct.
 We caught a train that stopped at all stations until Montpellier and then went directly to Paris.
 The total transit time for this was approximately five hours.